 - Thin, smooth, shiny skin that is often transparent (can see veins under skin)

 Common tests performed on a premature infant include:

-After birth, the baby is admitted to a high-risk nursery.
+After birth, the baby is admitted to the NICU.
 The infant is placed under a warmer or in a clear, heated box called an incubator, which controls the air temperature.
 Monitoring machines track the baby's breathing, heart rate, and level of oxygen in the blood.